Semin-Cheon/ColorWheelMapping/README.md

 - Output - mapping: Mapped image which color is assigned corresponding to the magnitude and angle from the generated color wheel.

-※ For th color wheel, i use a matlab code from: https://kr.mathworks.com/matlabcentral/answers/442739-how-to-plot-a-smooth-color-wheel
+※ To generate a color wheel, i modify a matlab code from: https://kr.mathworks.com/matlabcentral/answers/442739-how-to-plot-a-smooth-color-wheel
 Author: "Image Analyst"